vic-torr/machines-monitor/README.md

 7.)
 =============================
 a)
-It's implementation of insertion sort algorithm.
+It's an implementation of the insertion sort algorithm.
 It sorts in crescent order.
 And returns the sorted array.

 b) Output:
 ```